Two Dimensional Subtraction -- Transfer Games: Nim -Periodicity

 \begin{defi} An array $\{\mathcal{SG}(x)\}_{x\in\mathbb{N}^n}$ is \textit{periodic in $u$} for some $u\in\mathbb{N}^n$ if $\mathcal{SG}(x)=\mathcal{SG}(x+u)$ for all $x\in\mathbb{N}^n$ \end{defi}

-Thus any Lengyel transfer game $L(b;x_1,y_1;x_2,y_2)$ is periodic in $(0,2b)$.
-If it is also periodic in $(p,0)$, we either say that such a game has \emph{horizontal periodicity} (with period $p$), or simply say that its period is $p$.
+In other words, any Lengyel transfer game $L(b;x_1,y_1;x_2,y_2)$ is periodic in $(0,2b)$.
+If it is also periodic in $(p,0)$, we either say that such a game has \emph{horizontal periodicity} (with period $p$), or simply say that it is periodic with period $p$.

 The next three results are almost immediate consequences of \textsc{nim}-periodicity.

 \begin{cor} If $y_1\equiv y'_1\bmod 2b$ and $y_2\equiv y'_2\bmod 2b$, then $L(b;x_1,y_1;x_2,y_2)$ and $L(b;x_1,y'_1;x_2,y'_2)$ have the same \textsc{nim}-values. \end{cor}